ddrazir/alarm4pi/README.md

 components.
 The first step is downloading alatm4pi repository.
 Then:

 ### Pushover (optional)
-You must manually configure the notification system so that a message is sent to your mobile phone when activity is detected.
-For that, you must:
+You must manually configure one notification system so that a message is sent to your mobile phone when activity is detected.
+For that, you can:
 * Buy the Pushover application and install it in your phone so that you get a user key.
 * Create the file pushover_conf.txt in the project directory with the